kayibal/sparsity/README.md

 # But wait pandas has SparseDataFrames and SparseSeries
 Pandas has it's own implementation of sparse datastructures.
 Unfortuantely this structures performs quite badly with a groupby sum aggregation which we also often use.
+Furthermore doing a groupby on a pandasSparseDataFrame returns a dense DataFrame.
+This makes chaining many groupby operations over multiple files cumbersome and less efficient.
 Consider following example:

 ```